Twin Warriors of Light

 Our Grandpa King Fowler was a Navajo Code Talker and having been the pallbearer at his funeral, I was even more grateful for his service, bravery and knowledge of the language.
 I hope his friends greet him well in the world of Great Spirits.

-They may say Yá’át’ééh shik’is - something said between friends that feel like brothers.
+They may say Yá’át’ééh shik’is - something said between friends that has us feel like brothers.

 The signed and matted image measures 16"x20" - a common frame size which you can find in any art store.
 Proceeds from your order will help us light and power more homes across Navajoland.

 US orders are $100 which includes shipping & handling.

 Roughly 20,000 homes don't have electricity.
 We are working on changing that one home at a time.
 Below is a short video of how these installations happen - thank you for your support!

 My grandfather lived and worked at the Historic Hubbell Trading Post in Ganado, Arizona for many years.
 He was an all around problem solver and helped a lot of people.
 He was a wonderful mechanic and Rez engineer - make something out of nothing in the middle of nowhere!

 Before you see my work for sale, I would like to say I do appreciate your visit.
 Like my grandparents who helped many, proceeds from your purchase(s) will help Navajo families in need.

 In 2015, the Gold King Mine spill in Colorado effected thousands of Navajo who depended on the San Juan River for water.
 From the sales of my images, our family was able to deliver over 5 semi trailers full of fresh drinking water to those in need.
 Utah's largest news station covered the process as the first story in the series "Utahn's Making a Difference".